 Mental health problems are common across all sectors of society.
-It is estimated that in any one year approximately one in four British adults experiences at least one diagnosable mental health disorder.
+NHS England estimates that in any one year approximately one in four British adults experience at least one diagnosable mental health disorder.
 The increase in mental health issues puts additional pressure on health services and results in increasing numbers of suicides.